From idea shape to shipped system.

 - — CEOs and founders who know AI matters but don't yet know where it fits in their product

-- — Teams about to commit a six-figure build budget who want senior judgment before they spend it
+- — Teams about to commit a six-figure build budget who want product judgment before they spend it

 - — Boards that need a credible, honest plan to point to instead of hype